Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Project/PRO-01/Project v1.0 log.md

 ## Learnings
 It might be easier to put the resources that belong on the vpc itself or are a part of it in one stack.
 Rather then trying to keep them seperate just for a better overview of the code when troubleshooting.

+# Log 23-01-2023

+## One Sentence summary of the day
+Writing documentation and the presentation.

+## Challenges
+Organizing the documentation in an understandable way.

+## Solutions
+Read back in the logs for challenges and set up a general manual of the project how it works and functions.

+## Learnings
+It is good to keep logs a bit more detailed then this.

+# Log 24-01-2023

+## One Sentence summary of the day
+Troubleshooting the stacks till it is on a functioning level.

+## Challenges
+Solving the issue of my missing Keys and adding nacl's, security groups and variables.

+## Solutions
+Just writing and thinking.
+I added the key variables back in to link it to its property.
+Also simply added the nacl's and security groups and added them to their respective resources.

+## Learnings
+Don't work when you are sick!